 In the Water Designs believes that the future of faith and religion requires us to dive into the water, to abandon the ships we’ve sailed and find ourselves in open water, designing for the future on the horizon.

-Victoria Sun Esparza is the founder and CEO for In the Water Designs, a consulting firm that specializes in design-thinking strategy for religious organizations and non-profits.
-Victoria’s non-traditional background in theological education and design-thinking gives her a unique perspective on the world and its problems.
+Victoria Sun Esparza is the founder and CEO for In the Water Design, a consulting firm that specializes in design-thinking strategy for religious organizations and nonprofits.
+As a queer, Chinese-American, Victoria’s non-traditional background in ministry, theological education, and design-thinking gives her a unique perspective on the world and its problems.
 Her work aims to connect religious organizations and nonprofits to better tools for solving problems and meeting the needs of the people around them.
-Victoria holds degrees from Abilene Christian University and Southern Methodist University.
+Victoria holds a Masters of Divinity and a Masters of Arts in Design and Innovation.
 When she’s not traveling, Victoria lives her life in Dallas, TX with her husband, Josh, and fox-like dog, Leila.